 Twice a year the area hosts an event known as The Stroll.
 Essentially a walking tour of the area, the local artists open their studios to display their works and grant visitors an insight into their artistic processes.

 If you need a break from browsing around the various arts halls, there are plenty of trendy cafes dotted throughout the district for you to relax in.
-Alternatively grab lunch at one of the many restaurants or varied food halls.
+Alternatively, grab lunch at one of the many restaurants or varied food halls.

 In the evening, this is another great place to consider heading out to enjoy the nightlife.
 In addition to various bars and music halls, the River Arts District carries on Asheville’s proclivity for local breweries.
-You can enjoy live music from local musicians whilst sipping on locally brewed beer.
+You can enjoy live music from local musicians whilst sipping on a locally brewed beer.

 The River Arts district is very conveniently located.
-Just a short distance southwest of downtown, you won’t have to choose between the city’s indie arts scene and more mainstream sightseeing.
+Just a short distance southwest of downtown, you won’t have to choose between the city’s indie art scene and more mainstream sightseeing.
 You’ll be perfectly centrally located to easily access everything you want from Asheville.

 Due to the gritty, industrial roots of the area, you won’t find any big hotels in the River Arts District.
 However, alternative accommodation options are plentiful, so if you are looking to stay somewhere a bit more unique, it’s certainly worth looking around here.

-If you prefer to stay in a more typical hotel, you might want to consider looking at the neighbouring districts rather than the River Arts District itself.
+If you prefer to stay in a more typical hotel, you might want to consider looking at the neighboring districts rather than the River Arts District itself.
 There are plenty of more contemporary options to choose from just beyond the warehouse district.

 Although definitely popular with the hipster crowd, West Asheville maintains an authenticity that is often lacking in areas purposefully designed with such a market in mind.
-Rather than a gimmick, the vintage atmosphere is a labour of love by the local community that has endured for several decades.
+Rather than a gimmick, the vintage atmosphere is a labor of love by the local community that has endured for several decades.

-As one would expect from such a hip neighbourhood, this is where you will find some of the best cafes and coffee shops in Asheville.
+As one would expect from such a hip neighborhood, this is where you will find some of the best cafes and coffee shops in Asheville.
 Along with the local pubs and bars, this area is a hugely popular hangout area with Asheville locals.

 Just a couple of miles east of Asheville city is the small town of Black Mountain.
 Outside of the main city, Black Mountain is much less of a tourist hotspot than the districts within the city limits.
 As such it’s ideal for anyone looking for a quieter getaway.

-Despite being a ways outside of the city, you will still have easy access straight into the heart of downtown via the Route 70 highway.
+Despite being ways outside of the city, you will still have easy access straight into the heart of downtown via the Route 70 highway.
 Black Mountain is a great place to enjoy all of the various outdoor activities on offer whilst still being able to get to the major attractions of Asheville.